nicolagatta/Cheat-Sheet---Active-Directory/README.md

 # Get list of GPO applied to a particular computer
 Get-NetGPO -ComputerName <ComputerName> | select displayname

-# Find users who have local admin rights over the machine configured by some GPOs
+# Find users who have local admin rights over the machine configured by a "Restricted groups" GPO
 Find-GPOComputerAdmin –Computername <ComputerName>

-# Get machines where the given user is member of a specific group
+# Get machines where the given user is member of a specific group "Restricted groups" GPO
-Find-GPOLocation -Username <user> -Verbose
+Find-GPOLocation -Identity <user> -Verbose

-# Enumerate GPO applied on the example OU:
+# Enumerate GPO applied on a specific OU
-# first get the gplink field from Get-NetOU
+# Get-NetOU specifies an array of GPO names (GUID) applied in the "gplink" property
-# Then get the GPO information with
+# This can be used to find the information of the GPO with Get-NetGPO
-Get-NetGPO -GPOName '{GUID_of_gplink}'
+Get-NetGPO -Name '{GUID_in_gplink}'

 # Retrieve the GPOs that set "Restricted group" on a machine
 Get-NetGPOGroup -ResolveMemberSIDs